 Ana Cristina Mendes is an Assistant Professor in English Studies at the University of Lisbon.

-Lucinda Newns is a Lecturer in Postcolonial and Contemporary Literature at the University of Manchester.
+Lucinda Newns is a Lecturer in Postcolonial and World Literatures at Queen Mary University of London.

 New Directions in Diaspora Studies is a brilliant collection that challenges readers to consider new contexts, contestations, formations, and representations of diaspora.
 In this current moment of rising securitization, white nationalism, and dangerous migrations, this volume offers a timely, critical, and much-needed intervention, paving the way for new discussions and debates.